-Please check the NEWI calendar of free webinars to find online continuing education opportunities you may attend from where you are.
-Most sessions are 60 minutes long and are provided – at no charge to you – by associations, agencies, companies, and library systems.
-There’s a lot to choose from, so here’s a sample of topics that may be of interest to you this summer:
+Visit the NEWI calendar of free webinars to find online continuing education opportunities you may attend from where you are.
+There’s a lot to choose from, so here’s a sample of topics that may be of interest to you:

 Click the event title to learn more and register.

 The Wisconsin Department of Public Instruction’s Library Services Team wants to thank libraries across the state for encouraging community members to register for their library card.

 Libraries are asked to do more than ever to help their communities thrive.
 Staff are often asked to assist job seekers in gaining meaningful, livable employment.
 This can take the form of helping library users in online job searching, application prep, and other social/employment services, which can be challenging for frontline staff to navigate alone.

 A final report on the Public Library Staff Compensation Survey is now available.
 The purpose of the report is to provide staff salaries and position classification information to help library boards determine appropriate compensation to attract and retain the best possible employees for the positions.